SAP Integration 2026: Complete Guide to Connect SAP with Your Business Ecosystem

 SAP Integration Suite

-Best for: SAP-centric companies with S/4HANA.
+Best for: SAP-centric organizations running S/4HANA.

 - Cloud Integration: Cloud-to-cloud and cloud-to-on-premise integration